Hodge-Laplacian of Brain Networks

-In the graph filtration, we only need to compute the birth values of the connected components and the death values for the cycles.
-The birth values are easily computed using the maximum spanning tree (MST).
-Given a weighted graph $G$, computing the set of 0D birth values $B(G)$ of the connected component is equivalent to the finding MST of $G$ \cite{songdechakraiwut2020topological}.
-The identification of MST is based on Kruskal’s or Prim’s algorithms \cite{lee2011computing}.
-Once $B(G)$ is computed, the set of 1D death values $D(G)$ is simply given as the rest of the remaining edge weights that are not part of MST from Theorem \ref{Th:bddecomp}.
-Thus, the 1D barcodes for 0- and 1-cycles can be computed efficiently in $\mathcal{O}(q \log p) .$
+In the graph filtration, the birth values are easily computed using the maximum spanning tree (MST).
+Given a weighted graph $G$, computing the set of 0D birth values $B(G)$ is equivalent to the finding MST of $G$ through Kruskal’s or Prim’s algorithms \cite{lee2011computing,songdechakraiwut2020topological}.
+Once $B(G)$ is computed,$D(G)$ is simply given as the rest of the remaining edge weights that are not part of MST.
+Thus, the barcodes for 0- and 1-cycles can be computed efficiently in $\mathcal{O}(q \log p)$.